Ella Fitzgerald: Illness and death

 Fitzgerald had diabetes for several years of her later life, which led to numerous complications.
-She was hospitalized in 1985 briefly for respiratory problems, in 1986 for congestive heart failure, and in 1990 for exhaustion.
-In March 1990, she appeared at the Royal Albert Hall in London, England, with the Count Basie Orchestra for the launch of Jazz FM, plus a gala dinner at the Grosvenor House Hotel at which she performed.
-In 1993, both her legs were amputated below the knee due to the effects of diabetes, a condition which also damaged her eyesight.
+Fitzgerald was hospitalized in 1985 briefly for respiratory problems, in 1986 for congestive heart failure, and in 1990 for exhaustion.
+In March 1990, she appeared at the Royal Albert Hall in London, England, with the Count Basie Orchestra for the launch of Jazz FM, plus a gala dinner at the Grosvenor House Hotel at which Fitzgerald performed.
+In 1993, both of her legs were amputated below the knee, due to the effects of diabetes, a condition which also damaged her eyesight.

-Fitzgerald died in her home from a stroke on June 15, 1996, at the age of 79.
+Fitzgerald died in her home from a stroke on June 15, 1996, at age 79.
 A few hours after her death, the Playboy Jazz Festival was launched at the Hollywood Bowl.
 In tribute, the marquee read: "Ella We Will Miss You."
-Her funeral was private, and she was buried at Inglewood Park Cemetery in Inglewood, California.
+Her funeral was private, and Fitzgerald was buried at Inglewood Park Cemetery in Inglewood, California.